-- 1 Click Click the Import button.
+- 1 Click , then select System Options > General tab > Source Files section and click the Import button.

 - 2 Browse to the sourcefiles.zip file.

 - 3 Click Continue.

 - 4 Click Close.

 NOTE If the import detects a difference between a database file and an import file with the same name, import does not overwrite the database file.
 A message lists any file differences so that you can resolve them.